ros-navigation/docs.nav2.org/tutorials/docs/get_backtrace.rst

 .. note::
   Note that in this case, you may need to remap or provide parameter files to this node if it was previously provided by the launch file.
 Using ``--ros-args`` you can give it the path to the new parameters file, remaps, or names.
 See `this ROS2 tutorial <https://index.ros.org/doc/ros2/Tutorials/Node-arguments/>`_ for the commandline arguments required.

   We understand this can be a pain, so it might encourage you to rather have each node possible as a separately included launch file to make debugging easier.
+An example set of arguments might be ``--ros-args -r __node:=<node_name> --params-file /absolute/path/to/params.yaml`` (as a template).

 Once your server crashes, you'll see a prompt like below in the specific server's terminal.
 At this point you can now get a backtrace.